(All fields required)

 Please enter your name.

-The Colorectal Center for Children at Cincinnati Children’s is dedicated to providing care to children with anorectal or colorectal problems in all parts of the world.
+The Peña Colorectal Center at Cincinnati Children’s is dedicated to providing care to children with anorectal or colorectal problems in all parts of the world.

-The founding director of the Colorectal Center, Alberto Peña, MD, and director Marc Levitt, MD, as well as members from gynecology, urology, pediatric surgery, anesthesiology and nursing − travel to developing countries to teach surgical interventions and bowel management to physicians.
+The founding director of the center, Alberto Peña, MD, his team and members from gynecology, urology, pediatric surgery, anesthesiology and nursing travel to developing countries to teach surgical interventions and bowel management to physicians.
 Team members also provide in-kind surgical services to children in need.

 In each hospital, local pediatric caregivers usually exist as do the hospitals and operating rooms needed for care.
 What is lacking is training, some basic equipment, and an infrastructure of personnel for sustained care.
 In our experience these are readily accomplished with focused attention on training, and this ultimately can lead to a long-term impact.

-Cincinnati Children’s Hospital Medical Center (CCHMC) has one of the largest and best pediatric training and research programs in the United States and regularly partners with international academic institutions to share state of the art knowledge and expertise.
+Cincinnati Children’s Hospital Medical Center has one of the largest and best pediatric training and research programs in the United States and regularly partners with international academic institutions to share state-of-the-art knowledge and expertise.
 This includes development of opportunities for international professional exchanges, training and collaborative research, building international partnerships with local health care providers and developing of organizational structures that promote delivery of high-quality, efficient, family-centered and safe health care.
-Thus far CCHMC has collaborations with sixty-six institutions both domestic and international.
+Thus far we have collaborations with 66 institutions both domestic and international.

-Our goals are always to both anatomically repair congenital malformations and achieve the best possible functional outcome to help each patient enjoy their best possible quality of life.
-This requires long-term care and close follow-up from the time of a patient’s first contact with our Center, through childhood, and in some cases into adulthood.
+Our goals are always to both anatomically repair congenital malformations and achieve the best possible functional outcome to help each patient enjoy his or her best possible quality of life.
+This requires long-term care and close follow-up from the time of a patient’s first contact with our center, through childhood, and in some cases into adulthood.

-Funding for this yearly mission includes coverage of costs for the Surgical Team (approximately 20-25 team members), including pediatric surgeons, operating room nurses, clinical nurses, coordinators, and additional non-medical personnel.
+Funding for a mission includes coverage of costs for the surgical team (approximately 20-25 team members), including pediatric surgeons, operating room nurses, clinical nurses, coordinators, and additional non-medical personnel.
 Costs involve coverage of flights, accommodations, supplies and equipment for the cases, and supplies and equipment for the course.
 We estimate the cost for each mission will run from $60,000 to $85,000.
 In one week’s time we likely can care for 25-50 patients so when one considers the overall number of children helped by this exchange of ideas and knowledge, the impact is far greater.

 Gretchen J. Niebling, CAPPM, CPCProgram CoordinatorGretchen.Niebling@cchmc.org